 Few firms provide a car below manager grades.
 All offer a cash alternative to a vehicle, typically worth £6,000–£10,000 per annum.
 The bigger consultancies offer comprehensive benefits packages, with ‘cafeteria’ or ‘pick ‘n’ mix’ benefits policies (choosing between a higher salary or a longer list of benefits) common.
-Most final salary pension schemes have been closed.
-Smaller independent firms do not tend to offer extras such as private health schemes and gym memberships, and some are only now starting to contribute to stakeholder pensions.
+Smaller independent firms do not tend to offer much beyond health schemes and life assurance.
+Personal pension schemes predominate.
 The overall package offered should be scrutinised carefully, as comparisons based on salary alone can be misleading.

 At the large operational consultancies bonuses and profit shares tend to be less generous (7–15%) than those offered by the strategy and boutique firms (25–40%).
 Signing-on bonuses are still rare.
 The large partnerships are secretive about partner earnings but press reports indicate that senior partners enjoy packages in excess of £1 million.

-Partner/Director packages in niche firms vary enormously, with some earning the equivalent of an average footballer in the lower reaches of the Championship, and others who would be better off as Senior Managers or Principals in larger firms.
+Partner/Director packages in niche firms vary enormously, with some earning the equivalent of an average footballer in the lower divisions of the League, and others who would be better off as Senior Managers or Principals in larger firms.
 These niche firms traditionally find it hardest to retain their experienced consultants and so bonuses can be as high as 50% of salary.

 Salary differences explained

 Salaries are banded and the bands overlap to take account of the level of remuneration necessary to attract and retain the high fliers on their way up, and the experienced specialists who are approaching the summit of their careers.
-‘Up or out’ promotion policies which are common in strategy houses are less so in other firms, although clear-outs of less profitable directors and partners in these firms are not unusual during tougher economic times.
-Consultancies recognise that experienced consultants who do not aspire to the highest levels are worth retaining.
-Whereas firms still claim to recruit only potential Partner/Director material, there is still a high turnover of consultants who see a three to five year spell as a means to widening their business exposure.
+‘Up or out’ promotion policies which are common in strategy houses are less so in other firms, although periodic clear-outs of less profitable directors and partners in these firms are not unusual, even in buoyant economic times.
+Firms may claim to recruit only potential Partner/Director material, but the reality is that there are many consultants who see a 3–5 year spell as a means to widening their business exposure, and would seek to move on thereafter.
 It is these consultants who straddle the mid-range of the salary bands at all levels up to Manager.